romiisromie/DermoSense-Pro/README.md

 2. Open `index.html` in any browser

-Alternatively, simply download the ZIP archive and extract it.
+Similarly, simply download the ZIP archive and extract it.

 ### Structure